Skip to main content

 note

-translatePlural() only selects the correct string.
-If the string contains placeholders such as {count}, replace them afterwards yourself.
+translatePlural() just selects the correct string.
+If you have placeholders such as {count} in the text, fill them in yourself.

 Formatting